asajeffrey/ecmascript_sharedmem/memmodel/README.md

 ## Host language requirements

-The host language of interest is ECMAScript, but we treat host language executions as black boxes.
+The host language of interest is ECMAScript, but the model is defined for any language which can provide appropriate executions consisting of *events* and *data dependencies*.

-In examples, we assume a shared array `m`, and write:
+In examples, we use a simple imperative language with a shared array `m`, and write:

 * `r = m[i];` for a relaxed read,
 * `m[i] = e;` for a relaxed write,